comit-network/RFCs/RFC-002-SWAP.md

 ### Purpose

 For Alice to request Bob to proceed with an atomic swap.
-This message contains all the information that Alice needs to provide for both party to proceed with the SWAP request.
+This message contains all the information that Alice needs to provide for both party to proceed with the swap.

-A **RESPONSE**, to reject/decline or accept the swap request, is expected from Bob.
+A **SWAP RESPONSE**, to reject/decline or accept the swap request, is expected from Bob.

 ### Definition
 ```